mie-lab/predict-visits/README.md

 # Visit frequency prediction

 This repository contains the code to train neural network models on visit frequency prediction, i.e., predicting the number of future visits to a newly visited location.
+Furthermore, we provide the [appendix to our paper](supplementary_information.pdf) in this repo.

 Unfortunately, our analysis is based on propreitary datasets and can therefore not be reproduced without access to the data.